snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 1. `badRows` - rows that for some reason couldn't be transformed into BigQuery format.
 These could be caused by an Iglu registry outage, or by an unexpected schema patch or overwrite.
 This closely resembles the "shredded bad" data generated by our RDB Shredder for Redshift, and contains the reason of failure and raw enriched JSON
 2. `failedInserts` - the Loader sends data to this topic that *has* passed transformation, but for some reason failed during the actual insertion stage.
 Unlike `badRows` data, these records unfortunately do not contain the reason of failure - they are in the form of ready-to-be-inserted BigQuery row format.
 The main source of failed inserts is the short period of time between the first event with new schema processed by the Loader, and the Mutator performing the necessary mutation

-Both "failed inserts" and "bad rows" have different formats, causes and recovery strategies.
+Both "bad rows" and "failed inserts" have different formats, causes and recovery strategies.

 Bad rows should be extremely rare and in order to recover them one needs to sink the data to Cloud Storage (we recommend using our [`snowplow-google-cloud-storage-loader`][snowplow-google-cloud-storage-loader] and apply an appropriate recovery strategy depending on the root cause.
-(Stay tuned for the release of `snowplow-event-recovery` - to do just this.)
+Stay tuned for the release of `snowplow-event-recovery` - to do just this.)

-Failed inserts in turn usually can be simply forwarded to BigQuery using auxiliary [BigQuery Forwarder job][forwarder].
+Failed inserts in turn usually can be simply forwarded to BigQuery using the auxiliary [BigQuery Forwarder job][forwarder].
-If they were simply caused by the Mutator's delay, then these rows will be accepted the second time by BigQuery.
+If they were simply caused by the Mutator's delay, then BigQuery will accept these rows the second time.

-Note that Pub/Sub has a [retention time][pubsub-retention] for 7 days.
+Note that Pub/Sub has a [retention time][pubsub-retention] of 7 days.
 After this time, messages will be silently dropped.
 Therefore, we recommend sinking these topics to Cloud Storage to prevent data loss.

 <h2 id="bigquery">4.
 Setup</h2>